oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 As is standard, the Node-RED flow is contained within a JSON file.
 The file contents can be copied, and imported using the usual Node-RED import from clipboard facility, or loaded directly from file.

 > [!TIP]
-> If you are updating from an earlier version, may I suggest that you disable all the flow entity sensor nodes and their corresponding sensor configuration nodes first!
-This 'shuts down' the old flow and reduces the risk of potential conflict!
+> If you are updating from an earlier version:- Disable *all* the inject trigger nodes, *all* the flow entity sensor nodes *and* their corresponding sensor configuration nodes *and redeploy* first!
+This 'shuts down' the old flow (which you can then keep as a backup) and reduces the risk of potential duplication of existing entity sensors!
+You can also manually delete all the context variables as these will be recreated afresh with the new flow.
 You may well see warning messages that you are importing nodes that already exist!

 <details>
 <summary> Installing the Node-RED code </summary>

-> To avoid potential issues with an update, it may be worth taking a full backup of your existing flow, disabling the sensor and sensor-configuration nodes, redeploying and restarting Home Assistant and Node-RED, so as to remove the existing entity registrations in Home Assistant first.
-Then deleting the existing flow entirely before importing the update, so as to prevent duplication of the sensor or configuration nodes and the problems this can sometimes generate.
+> To avoid potential issues with an update, disable the inject, sensor and sensor-configuration nodes and redeploy, so as to first remove the existing entity registrations in Home Assistant.
+You can delete the existing flow entirely before importing the update, however as long as the Home Assistant sensor nodes are fully disabled the existing flow can usually remain without issue (you may just see a warning that the nodes you are importing already exist).

-- Save the Node-RED flow (see the release file).
+- Save the Node-RED flow from here (see the release file).
 In Node-RED go to the hamburger menu, select ‘import’, and import the JSON flow file.

 - Add any missing nodes to your palette.
 You will need [node-red-contrib-cron-plus](https://flows.nodered.org/node/node-red-contrib-cron-plus) to run the binary sensor schedules.